-TruDog Dog Food receives the Advisor’s top rating of 5 stars.
+TruDog Dog Food receives the Advisor’s best rating of 5 stars.

-The TruDog product line includes 2 freeze-dried, raw recipes.
+The TruDog product line includes the 4 freeze-dried, raw recipes listed below.

 Each recipe includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.